stoeps13/connections-doc/source/admin/admin/r_admin_news_admin_props.md

     -   summary.
 A short description of the application.
     -   isEnabled.
 A Boolean string that specifies whether the registration is enabled or disabled.

+    !!! note
-    **Note:** You must include the appId and isEnabled parameters, but the remaining parameters are optional.
+    You must include the appId and isEnabled parameters, but the remaining parameters are optional.
 After registering an application, you might also need to restart the Home page application for the application to display in the filter list.

     For example: